Kitchen Design and Remodeling with Budget In Mind

 Child Safety from Kitchen Appliances

-2. Microwave oven: Make sure the microwave oven is mounted at a place where baby can’t reach the controls.
+Make sure the microwave oven is mounted at a place where the baby can’t reach the controls.
 If you use the microwave to heat baby food or baby bottles, make sure that the containers may not feel hot even when the food is scalding.
 When heating baby food, always stir and check the temperature before giving the food to your child.

-5. Garbage disposal: If your child can reach the garbage disposer switch, there are some methods to keep him away from flipping it on.
-You can replace the cover plate with a locking outdoor switch cover OR replace the switch with a key switch and both of these are readily available at any electrical supply shops.
+If your child can reach the garbage disposer switch, there are some methods to keep him away from flipping it on.
+You can replace the cover plate with a locking outdoor switch cover.
+Or replace the switch with a key switch.
+And both of these are readily available at any electrical supply shops.

-6. Trash compactor: Make sure that your trash compactor won’t operate when the door is open and that it can be turned on only with a key.
-Put the key away from the reach of your child.
+Make sure that your trash compactor won’t operate when the door is open and that it can be turned on only with a key.
+So, put the key away from the reach of your child.

 Our articles on this topic: